 Things to Do Before Requesting an Appeal

-Students who believe that they experienced university error or had a qualifying extraordinary experience can complete this Tuition and Fee Appeal form to request an exception to the published fee policies.
+Students who believe that they experienced university error or had a qualifying extraordinary experience can complete this Tuition and Fee Appeal Application to request an exception to the published fee policies.
 Please attach all supporting documentation to this form before submitting it.

 Once the Dean of Students Office receives a request, a staff will briefly review the request.
 A Dean of Students Office staff member may require the submission of additional supporting documentation.